-IFRS Accounting Standard require Directors to form Accounting Policies that considers the implication of transactions rather than their legal form.
+IFRS Accounting Standard require Directors to form Accounting Policies that gives precedence to the Economic Substance of transactions rather than their legal form.

 A list of subsidiaries is presented in note 14 Group companies.

 2. Key accounting assessments, estimates and assumptions (continued)